turbot/steampipe-plugin-azuread/docs/tables/azuread_authorization_policy.md

   azuread_authorization_policy;
 ```

-### Check user consent to apps accessing company data on their behalf is not allowed
+### Check if user consent to apps accessing company data on their behalf is not allowed

 ```sql
 select